metacpan/metacpan-cpan-extracted/distros/D/DBD-Mock/README.md

 # DBD::Mock::StatementTrack::Iterator

 This object can be used to iterate through the current set of `DBD::Mock::StatementTrack` objects in the history by fetching the 'mock\_all\_history\_iterator' attribute from a database handle.
-This object is very simple and is meant to be a convience to make writing long test script easier.
+This object is very simple and is meant to be a convenience to make writing long test script easier.
 Aside from the constructor (`new`) this object has only one method.

 > **next**
 >